dannyvanderpol/php_web_framework/readme.md

 The minimum required to show your page is one URI, one controller and one view.
 So let's create those.
 In this case we create a folder `application` for all application related stuff.
-In the folder application we create three files: `controller.php`, `initialize.php` and `viewHome.php`.
+In the folder application we create four files: `.htaccess`, `controller.php`, `initialize.php` and `viewHome.php`.
 Our project now looks like this

 ```
 my_project
  |- application/            // the application folder
+ |   |- .htaccess           // managing the access to the application folder
  |   |- controller.php      // the application controller
  |   |- initialize.php      // initialize the application
  |   |- viewHome.php        // the view for the application